Early Life of Imam Abu Hanifah

 Even in prison, Imam Abu Hanifah continued to teach those who were permitted to come to him.

-It was here in prison that Imam Abu Hanifah was administered a dose of poison in 150 A.H.
-Realizing that the end was near, the Imam prostrated in prayer and passed away in this condition in the month of Rajab, 150 A.H.
+It was here in prison that Abu Hanifah was administered a dose of poison in 150 A.H.
+Realising that the end was near, the Imam prostrated in prayer and passed away in this condition in the month of Rajab, 150 A.H.

 The news of his death soon spread throughout Baghdad.
 The whole town came out to pay their last homage to the greatest Imam of Islamic Law.
 More than 50,000 people participated in the first Janaza Salaat.
 People continued to flock and before the Janaza could be finally taken for burial, the Salaatul Janaza was offered 6 times in all.
 For days, people came in large numbers to pay their respects at the grave side.